x3042/ExactODEReduction.jl/README.md

 ## What does [TBD] do and how to use it?

-For an interactive version of this minitutorial, see this jupyter notebook [TODO].

-[TBD] implements an algorithm that takes as **input** a system of ODEs with polynomial right-hand side and **returns** the set [TODO] of possible linear transformations.
+We implement an algorithm that takes as **input** a system of ODEs with polynomial right-hand side and **returns** the set of possible linear transformations.

-We will demonstrate the usage of [TODO] on the example above.
-For more details on usage including reading models from \*.ode files, see tutorials [TODO]
+We will demonstrate the usage on the example above.
+For more details on usage including reading models from \*.ode files, see the documentation.

 1. import the quotient field from *Nemo*